sf105/sttp-book/_chapters/chapter6.md

 Moreover a lot of manual testing is used to test the system.
 By now, we have seen a lot of advantages of automated testing, so this is not the best way to test a system.
 Instead of the ice cream cone, try to focus on the testing pyramid.

+## Mocks
+When unit testing a piece of code we want to test this code in isolation.
+If the code requires some external dependency to run, this forms a problem.
+We do not want to use this external component when we are just testing the piece of code that uses it.
+To run the test without using external components we use mock objects.

+Mocking an object creates a simulation of this object.
+To handle external dependencies we mock (simulate) the class in the system that is used to interact with the dependency.
+Instead of doing the actual work of the external components mock objects just returns fake results.
+These return values can be configured inside of the test itself.
+For testing, mock objects have some advantages.
+Returning these pre-configured values is way faster than accessing an external component.
+Simulating objects also gives a lot more control.
+If we, for example, want to make sure the system keeps going even if one of its dependencies crash, we can just tell the simulation to crash.

+Mock objects are widely used in software testing, mainly to increase testability.
+As we have discussed, external systems that the tested system relies on are often mocked.
+These external systems include for example databases or webservices that are used by the system.
+Mocks ar also used to simulate exception that are hard to trigger in the actual system.
+When using third party libraries that are hard to control we use mocks to simulate their behavior in certain ways that are useful to the tests.

+To use mocks in our tests we create a mock object.
+Then, once it has been created, we give it to the class that normally uses an actual implementation of the mocked object.
+This class is now using the mocked object while the tests are executed.
+At first, the mock does not know how to do anything.
+So, before running the tests, we have to tell it exactly what to do when a certain method is called.
+In the next section we will look at how this is done in java.